 Library time means discovery

-K-5 students spend dedicated time in the library each week or stop in for media resources to augment learning in the Middle School.
+K-5 students spend dedicated time in the library each week or stop in for media resources to augment learning.
 Our librarian creates independent lessons during take-out time and collaborates with other teachers to craft units in the library that complement class work.

 Allan's book-based investigations follow the students' direction, focusing on anything from inventions and historical topics to familiy studies and individuals who made a difference in the world but are little known.